rackerlabs/support-how-to/content/cloud-servers/basic-cloud-server-security.md

 ---
 permalink: basic-cloud-server-security/
-audit_date:
+audit_date: '2018-05-11'
 title: Basic Cloud Server Security
 type: article
 created_date: '2011-03-16'
 created_by: Everett Toews
-last_modified_date: '2016-04-11'
+las_modified_date: '2018-05-11'
-last_modified_by: Kyle Laffoon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Run the following script when setting security for an Ubuntu cloud server.
-This script is only intended to be more secure than the default configuration.
-No promises are made about this script preventing your server from being attacked.
+This article provides a script to make web servers more secure.
+Run the following script for Ubuntu cloud servers to provide more security than the default configuration.
+While this script helps protect your server, it can't prevent an attack.
 Ensure that you are writing secure application code.

-**Note:** This script assumes you're running it initially as root and logged in using a key pair.
-If you didn't, you'll be locked out of your VM.
-For information on how to generate a public and private key pairs, see [Manage SSH Keypairs for Cloud Servers with-python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).
+**Note:** To run the following script, log in as root using a key pair.
+Otherwise, you might be locked out of your virtual machine (VM).
+For information on how to generate public and private key pairs, see [Manage SSH Keypairs for Cloud Servers with-python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

 <pre><code>
 {% include cloud-servers/basic-cloud-server-security/secure.sh %}
 </code></pre>

+### Script activities

+The script performs the following activities:

+1) Disables root ssh access.

+2) Sets up a new user with the same authorized key used for the root login (it assumes this is setup).

+3) Installs a package to help prevent brute force login attempts.

+4) Enables automatic updates.

+5) Blocks all ports except for HTTP, HTTPS and SSH.

 ### Troubleshooting

-The incorrect configuration of SSH, sudo and/or iptables could cause you to be locked out of your system.
-If this occurs, please log into the the Rackspace Cloud Control Panel and use the Web Console or Rescue Mode to repair the configurations.
+If SSH, sudo, or iptables are configured incorrectly, you might be locked out of your system.
+If this occurs, log in to the Rackspace Cloud Control Panel and use the Web Console or Rescue Mode to repair the configurations.